peterprk0/M3_LNP_TUTORIAL/README.md

 cp ../4_initial-CG/molecule.gro      .
 cp ../4_initial-CG/SM102-H_initial.itp  SM102-H_take1.itp
-[adjust SM102-H_take1.itp with input from the previous step] bash prepare_CG_1mol_system.sh  molecule.gro  box_CG_W_eq.gro  W  1  100
+[adjust SM102-H_take1.itp with input from the previous step] bash prepare_CG_1mol_system.sh  molecule.gro  W.gro  W  1  100
 ```

-where the command will run an energy-minimization, followed by an NPT equilibration, and by an MD run of 50 ns (inspect the script and the various `mdp` files to know more) for the Martini system in water.
+where the command will run an energy-minimization, followed by an NPT equilibration, and by an MD run of 300 ns (inspect the script and the various `mdp` files to know more) for the Martini system in water.

 Once the MD is run, you can use the index files generated for the mapped trajectory to generate the distributions of the CG trajectory:
 ```